Waterfowl

 Northern pintail

 It is the most slender duck and is characterized by its long tail.
 It feeds on aquatic vegetables and small invertebrates.
 Very abundant in Sierra Brava and AlcollarĂn reservoirs.
 We can also observe it in Orellana, Cornalvo, los Canchales and La Albuera.
+As in most ducks, there is a marked sexual dimorphism: females are browner and have a shorter tail.

 Northern shoveler Spatula clypeata

-Anas clypeata
+Spatula clypeata

-Northern shoveler
+Northern shoveler in Badajoz city

 Duck characterized by its very long and flattened beak, whose male has a very showy nuptial plumage.
 More wintering than breeding, it breeds nevertheless in some areas of the peninsula, and Extremadura is among them.
 It likes shallow wetlands rich in underwater vegetation.
 The best places to observe it are: the city of Badajoz, La Albuera, Cornalvo reservoir, Los Canchales, Sierra Brava, Cubilar and Orellana.